-Members of the Council are elected by the Board from nominations submitted by Council members to the Board, which seeks to ensure a broad range of talent and experience that reflects diversity in professional backgrounds and skills to include demonstrated accomplishment in government and non-governmental organizations.
+The Council’s board elects new members nominated by the membership.
+It looks for diversity in professional backgrounds and skills to include demonstrated accomplishment in government, academic and non-governmental organizations.
 The Board takes into account sustained distinguished professional service, demonstrated continued interest in public diplomacy, and a willingness to contribute actively to the work of the Council.
 Residence in the Washington, DC area is not a criterion for membership.

-The Board strives to ensure that at least 25 percent of the membership of the Council is drawn from professional backgrounds other than career service in the Department of State and the United States Information Agency.
-Active-duty U.S. government personnel can be nominated as Associate Members of the Council.
+The Board aims to draw at least 25 percent of the membership from professional backgrounds other than career service in the Department of State and the United States Information Agency.